Legal Insurance

 You can fund your trust with money, personal items, real estate, investments, or anything else as you see fit.

-It’s possible to create a special needs trust without a lawyer, but a lawyer will be able to interpret legal jargon and ensure your trust follows your state’s guidelines.
+It’s possible to create a special needs trust without a lawyer, but a lawyer can help ensure your trust follows your state’s guidelines.

 Special needs trusts can be created by and for anyone.
 However, it’s important to consider whether there’s any benefit to creating one for your or your loved one’s specific circumstances.
 Typically, if your loved one qualifies for or relies on government assistance, like Medicaid or SSI, creating a special needs trust could be beneficial.